-WHEREAS, Kansas law authorizes the establishment of school activity funds; NOW THEREFORE, BE IT RESOLVED, by the Board of Education of Unified School District No. 214, Grant County, Kansas, that an activity fund designated as the fund is created for the purpose of receiving and expending funds for student activities, including athletics, music, forensics, dramatics and other board approved student extra-curricular activities.
-The fund shall be administered by The shall keep a record of all receipts and expenditures of the fund and shall prepare and file with the Board a statement showing all receipts, expenditures and balance at the end of each and at the end of each school year.
-Any person authorized to administer an activity fund shall be bonded by the school district.
+WHEREAS, Kansas law authorizes the establishment of school activity funds;

+NOW THEREFORE, BE IT RESOLVED, by the Board of Education of Unified School District No. 214, Grant County, Kansas, that an activity fund designated as the fund is created for the purpose of receiving and expending funds for student activities, including athletics, music, forensics, dramatics and other board approved student extra-curricular activities.

 Funds in the activity fund shall remain district funds but shall not be considered school money for purposes of K.S.A.
 72-8202(d) and the provisions of K.S.A.
 12-105(b) shall not apply.

-ADOPTED by the Board of Education of Unified School District 214, Grant County, Kansas, the day of
+ADOPTED by the Board of Education of Unified School District 214, Grant County, Kansas, the day of , 20.